What Happens When Someone Steals Your Identity?

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Identity theft occurs when someone illegally obtains your personal information with the intent of committing fraud.
-Although criminals can retrieve your physical information, such as your mail, it is likely that they will resort to online activities.
-According to the Federal Trade Commission (FTC), 5.7 million fraud and identity theft reports were received in 2021 alone.
+Although criminals can retrieve your physical information, such as your mail, it's likely that they will resort to online activities.

 In this article